SSpeights/PowerShellGuide/11-psfunctions.md

 | All Users, Current Host | $profile.AllUsersCurrentHost | $PsHome\Microsoft.PowerShell\_profile.ps1 |
 | All Users, All Hosts | $profile.AllUsersAllHosts | $PsHome\Profile.ps1 |

-**Achtung: **Your PowerShell Profile can be set for different scopes and you will want to understand what these are because you can call each of these scopes for different purposes.
+**Achtung: **Your PowerShell Profile can be set for different scopes and you will want to understand what these are.
 Take a look at the four different profiles in the online documentation.

 ## Create a PowerShell Profile